jayceslesar/covid-agents/README.md

 | micro_current_factor | interaction term for micro currents on diffusivity | | 1000 |
 | color_upper_limit | limit on cell color for visualization | float | 0.00000000000000000000075 |

+An example of a paramater setup can be found in `sim_params.json`.
+Editing this file will result in a changed simulation.

 Production rates from https://www.medrxiv.org/content/10.1101/2021.02.07.21251309v2.full.pdf

 # Installation:
+Required: python3 and pip

 `$ git clone https://github.com/jayceslesar/covid-agents.git` \
 `$ cd covid-agents` \